KSSB Eagle Update March 2019

 Our newly redesigned website is up and running!
-Grateful thanks to Unravel, who built the website, and KC Blind All Stars.
+Grateful thanks to Unravel, who built the website, and KC Blind All-Stars.
 Our website will provide information and resources about each program that KSSB has, along with sections for parents and educators.
-Eagle Updates will now be posted on our website (www.kssb.net).
-There is also a new email address that will be used for all incoming inquiries and all outgoing informational emails: email@example.com.
+Eagle Updates will now be posted on our New KSSB Website.
+There is also a new email address that will be used for all incoming inquiries and all outgoing informational emails.
+Please contact us.

 KSSB is committed to involving more parents in our school’s governance and decision-making.
 A great way for parents to get involved is to get involved in the KSSB Advisory Board.
 If you would like more information, please contact Jon Harding: 913-305-3000 or firstname.lastname@example.org.

 Safety is our #1 priority, and as we move from heavy snows to tornado season, we are preparing staff and students by conducting regular tornado drills.
 KSSB has a FEMA approved tornado shelter on-campus that accommodates all KSSB students and staff as well as Head Start students and staff.

 KSSB sponsored two Regional Braille Challenge events again this year.
 A snowstorm hit during the KC event, but it did not dampen the enthusiasm of our scholars.
 Our Wichita-area (Derby) event last weekend was bigger (and better) than ever.
 Thank you to our Braille Challenge planning committee for making these two events special for students across the state who are working to improve their braille skills.
 Be sure to check out the pictures on all of our social media platforms.